jerryryle/jerryryle.com/content/portfolio/2017-alpine/index.md

     lazyload: "alpine_tiny"
     alt: "Alpine Oral Tech logo"
 ---
 In 2017, I joined [Mike Hanuschik](https://www.linkedin.com/in/michaelhanuschik/) in creating the consumer healthcare startup, Alpine Oral Tech, Inc. (d.b.a.
-Alpine Health).
-Alpine is developing a device that has the potential to help billions live healthier, longer lives.
-Watch for developments at [https://alpine.health](https://alpine.health)
+Alpine Health), which later renamed to Fresh Health.
+Fresh is developing a device that has the potential to help billions live healthier, longer lives.
+Watch for developments at [https://freshhealth.com](https://freshhealth.com)